Run of the Arrow: Production notes

-Run of the Arrow was one of the first films to use blood squibs to simulate realistic bullet impacts.
+Run of the Arrow was one of the first films to use blood squibs to simulate realistic bullets.
 The movie was filmed at Snow Canyon and Pine Valley Lake in St. George, Utah, which is far from actual Sioux territory.

 Originally produced by RKO Radio Pictures, the studio ended its distribution activities before the movie was released.
 Universal Pictures handled the distribution.

 Sara Montiel's voice is dubbed by Angie Dickinson.

 At the time of its release, critics commented favorably on director Samuel Fuller's decision to concentrate on feet in the "run of the arrow" scene rather than showing the actors in full.
 Fuller later explained that Steiger had badly sprained his ankle just before the scene was to be shot and was unable to walk, so he had one of the Indian extras run in Steiger's place.

 The movie is currently available through the Warner Archive Collection.

 After Dances With Wolves was released in 1990, several knowledgeable critics, including Jeremy Arnold in the Los Angeles Times and Angela Aleiss in her essay for the Library of Congress' National Film Registry, noted that the plot was almost identical to this picture.